AzugBe/azugbe.github.io/index.md

 {: .notice--info}

 **2020-04-07 - Azure DevOps and From Lift-and-Shift to Cloud-Native - the app modernization process** The cloud offers many treasures for those who dare to fully embrace it.
 But how do you start this journey, and how to get to your destination?
-Lorenz Pensaert and Jan Van Meirvenne will dive in.
-[Register here!](https://www.azug.be/events/2020/04/07/azure-devops-and-from-lift-and-shift-to-cloud-native-the-app-modernization){: .btn .btn--success}
+Thomas Vandaele will cover moving on-premise TFS to a modern DevOps pipeline, Jan Van Meirvenne and Lorenz Pensaert will dive into cloud-native applications.
+[Register here!](https://www.azug.be/events/2020/04/07/azure-devops-and-from-lift-and-shift-to-cloud-native-the-app-modernization-process){: .btn .btn--success}
 {: .notice--info}

 <hr />